rikifujihara/T3A1/readme.md

 ## JSON

 JSON stands for JavaScript Object Notation.
-It's a format for representing data and is used widely used for APIs.
-JSON files are very lightweight so can be quickly sent back and forth bewtween clients and servers.
+It's a format for representing data and is widely used for APIs.
+JSON files are very lightweight so can be quickly sent back and forth between clients and servers.

 All JSON code is valid JavaScript, and JavaScript can be used to manipulate JSON data.